Ankit-0202/turing-machine-simulator/README.md

 - **Node.js and npm**: [Download and install Node.js](https://nodejs.org/) (includes npm).
 - **Python+**: [Download and install Python](https://www.python.org/downloads/).
 - **Git**: [Download and install Git](https://git-scm.com/downloads).
-- **Basic Knowledge**: Familiarity with React, TypeScript, Flask, and Tailwind CSS is beneficial.
+- **Basic Knowledge**: Familiarity with React, TypeScript, Flask and Tailwind CSS is beneficial.

+---

+## **Bumping**

+Any commit message that includes #major, #minor, #patch, or #none will trigger the respective version bump.
+If two or more are present, the highest-ranking one will take precedence.

 ---